Accelerating Progress Toward Sustainable Diets in the Global South

 Leslie Hoey - U-M Taubman College of Architecture and Urban Planning

-Martin Heller - U-M School of Natural Resources and Environment
+Martin Heller - U-M School for Environment and Sustainability

 Colin Khoury - International Center for Tropical Agriculture (CIAT)